Choosing A Tile Design

 But how do you get that design that really sends a tile installation to a level of central interest?

-The world of tile can be as vast as you would like to invest your time or money.
+The world of tile is vast.
 If you have simple tastes and would like a subtle upgrade for a particular room, Look up some simple tile ideas and opt for simple designs.
 Colour palette is just as important, if not more important, as the grade of tile.
 You can find colour palette support online using the colours already in your home or the colours you would like to paint with.

-Now, colour and tile can get you started, but if you really want to create a unique space, carefully consider edge tile and accent options.
+Carefully consider edge tile and accent options.
 Most ceramic tile is not the same colour throughout the tile and the edges need special treatment to finish off.
 These options are part of the final product and can add certain dynamics to your creation.

 Metal edging is the easiest option for most tile setters and will typically be what they use to